Self-Assessment Tax Return | File Your Tax

 Supplementary Tax Return Pages

-In case you are self-employed, have capital gains to declare or have income from property, you will need to complete the important supplementary pages that are as below.
+If you are self-employed, have capital gains to declare, or earn income from property, you will need to complete the important supplementary pages below.

 • Self-employed – SA103 form